OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    * then you can choose in EFI BIOS boot devices menu: "YOUR DRIVE" or "UEFI: YOUR DRIVE", 1st will be QSINIT and 2nd - EFI boot.

-   Note, that flash drive can use GPT, even if Windows does not recognize it in this case.
-BIOS will see it normally and should able to boot from it.
+   Note, that flash drive able to use GPT too.

    QSINIT also provides own code for FAT/FAT32/exFAT/HPFS boot record.
 This code has no dependence on Boot Manager and OS/2 MBR.
 You can install it on